jhudsy/LoebnerPrizeProtocol/README.md

 The server can also send control messages to the client at any time (see above as to which control messages the server may send).

-Communication messages should only be sent when the round is Running, doing so at other stages will result in an error being sent to the client.
+Communication messages should only be sent when the round is Running, doing so at other stages will result in an error (TargetError or AuthError) being sent to the client.